AKrisGithub/Easify/README.md

 Implemented One Touch Login System Which Features Google , Facebook , Email And Phone Number Authentication Using Firebase.

+## 1.0.2

+Implemented Animated Headings And A Fully Finctional Navbar Snippet.

 -----------------------------------------------------------------------------------------------------------

 **Enjoy!**